History of the Scythians: Reasons for southward nomad expansion

-Beyond the territories under the direct Assyrian rule, especially in its frontiers in Anatolia and the Iranian Plateau, were local rulers who negotiated for their own interests by vacillating between the various rival great powers.
+Beyond the territories under direct Assyrian rule, especially on its frontiers in Anatolia and the Iranian Plateau, were local rulers who negotiated for their own interests by vacillating between the various rival great powers.

-This state of permanent social disruption caused by the rivalries of the great powers of West Asia proved to be a very attractive source of opportunities and wealth for the steppe nomads; and, as the populations of the nomads of the Ciscaucasian Steppe continued to grow, their aristocrats would lead their followers southwards across the Caucasus Mountains in search of adventure and plunder in the volatile status quo then prevailing in West Asia, not unlike the later Ossetian tradition of the ritual plunder called the balc (балц), with the occasional raids eventually leading to longer expeditions, in turn leading to groups of nomads choosing to remain in West Asia in search of opportunities as mercenaries or freebooters.
+This state of permanent social disruption caused by the rivalries of the great powers of West Asia proved to be a very attractive source of opportunities and wealth for the steppe nomads; and, as the populations of the nomads of the Ciscaucasian Steppe continued to grow, their aristocrats would lead their followers southward across the Caucasus Mountains in search of adventure and plunder, in the volatile status quo then prevailing in West Asia, (not unlike the later Ossetian tradition of ritual plunder called the balc, балц), with the occasional raids eventually leading to longer expeditions, in turn leading to groups of nomads choosing to remain in West Asia in search of opportunities as mercenaries or freebooters.

 Thus, the Scythians and Cimmerians became active in West Asia in the 7th century BCE, where they would vacillate between supporting either the Neo-Assyrian Empire or other local powers, and serve these as mercenaries, depending on what they considered to be in their interests.
-Their activities would over the course of the late-8th to late-7th centuries BCE disrupt the balance of power which had prevailed between the states of Elam, Mannai, the Neo-Assyrian Empire and Urartu on one side and the mountaineer and tribal peoples on the other, eventually leading to significant geopolitical changes in this region.
+Their activities would over the course of the late-8th to late-7th centuries BCE disrupt the balance of power that had prevailed between the states of Elam, Mannai, the Neo-Assyrian Empire and Urartu on one side and the mountaineer and tribal peoples on the other, eventually leading to significant geopolitical changes in this region.

 Nevertheless, a 9th or 8th century BCE kurgan from Paphlagonia belonging to a warrior, and containing typical steppe nomad equipment, suggests that nomadic warriors had already been arriving in West Asia since the 9th century BCE.
-Such burials imply that some small groups of steppe nomads from Ciscaucasia might have acted as mercenaries, adventurers and settler groups in West Asia, which laid the ground for the later large scale movement of the Cimmerians and Scythians there.
+Such burials imply that some small groups of steppe nomads from Ciscaucasia might already have acted as mercenaries, adventurers and settlers in West Asia, paving the way for the later large scale movement of the Cimmerians and Scythians there.

-There appears to have been very little direct connection between the Cimmerians' migration into West Asia and the Scythians' later expansion into this same region.
-Thus, the arrival of the Scythians in West Asia about 40 years after the Cimmerians did so suggests there is no available evidence to the later Graeco-Roman account that it was under pressure from the Scythians migrating into their territories that the Cimmerians crossed the Caucasus and moved south into West Asia.
+There appears to have been very little direct connection between the Cimmerians' migration into West Asia and the Scythians' later expansion there.
+Thus, the arrival of the Scythians in West Asia about 40 years after that of the Cimmerians contrasts with the later Graeco-Roman account that it was under pressure from the Scythians migrating into their territories, that the Cimmerians crossed the Caucasus and moved south into West Asia.